IMF says Spain making progress, warns on jobs and banks

 Unemployment has risen steadily across Europe as the economic crisis has dragged on, and job creation will top the agenda at a regional summit next week, with leaders meeting again to discuss the issue in Berlin on July 3.

-Spain's Prime Minister Mariano Rajoy has said in the past he was not willing to amend last year's flagship labor reform, which cost him two general strikes in a six-month period.
+Spain's Prime Minister Mariano Rajoy has said in the past he was not willing to amend last year's flagship labour reform, which cost him two general strikes in a six-month period.

 BANK WOES